Para cross-country skiing: Equipment

 Olena Iurkovska of Ukraine competing on cross-country sit-skis at the 2010 Winter Paralympics.

 Sit-skiers compete in a sitting position using a sit-ski, which has a chair supported with a suspension over a pair of skis that ride in a track; the chair has strapping to secure the skier.
 Standing skiers use conventional cross-country racing skis, which are of fiberglass-composite construction.
 Both use poles, when able, to provide propulsion.

 History

-According to the IPC, paralympic cross-country skiing was introduced at the 1976 inaugural Winter Paralympics in Örnsköldsvik, Sweden, initially using the classic technique.
+According to the International Paralympic Committee, para cross-country skiing was introduced at the 1976 inaugural Winter Paralympics in Örnsköldsvik, Sweden, initially using the classic technique.
 Skate-skiing was first sanctioned at the Innsbruck 1984 Winter Paralympics and became a "medal race" 1992 in Albertville, France.
 With the Lillehammer 1994 Winter Paralympics Nordic skiers first competed in the same venue used for the associated Olympic Winter Games.

 Disciplines and distances

 The history of events has evolved by discipline in the distance categories shown.
 Note that the four-year cycle changed after 1992 to match the pattern of the Olympic Winter Games.